Seirdy/seirdy.one/content/meta/build-this-site.md

 - To just build the HTML: `make hugo`

-- To build the polygot formatted HTML and XHTML: `make hugo xhtmlize`
+- To build the polygot formatted HTML and XHTML: `make xhtmlize`

-- To lint and validate: `make hugo xhtmlize lint-local`
+- To lint and validate: `make xhtmlize lint-local`

-- To build everything and compress: `make hugo xhtmlize compress copy-to-xhtml`
+- To build everything and compress: `make xhtmlize compress copy-to-xhtml`

 - To deploy the clearnet site and corresponding Tor hidden service: `make deploy-prod deploy-onion`.